Subhankar4901/zania-test/README.md

     ```bash
     docker-compose up
     ```
-We can Nginx (as a reverse proxy or as a load balancer) and Gunicorn (as web server) for efficient deployment.
+We can use Nginx (as a reverse proxy or as a load balancer) and Gunicorn (as web server) for efficient deployment.